 That's 250 hours of peer mentoring, with more than 150 students served each year.
 This past summer, the program was re-certified for an additional three years through the Iowa Mentoring Partnership based on the National Quality Mentoring System's best practice standards.
 "Everything we do goes back to that vision of having a profoundly positive impact on adult quality of life, and having Club M as part of that experience in our schools definitely goes toward that," Cassie Gerst, BCSD Supervisor of Grants and Community Outreach, told the Burlington School Board during its first meeting in January, which is National Mentoring Month.
-Club M is one of the only school mentoring programs in Southeast Iowa.
-It is aimed at improving self regulation and executive functioning skills, the mental processes that enable planning, focusing attention, memory and multitasking.
+Club M is aimed at improving self regulation and executive functioning skills, the mental processes that enable planning, focusing attention, memory and multitasking.
 It also helps build social skills.
-Surveys completed by Club M mentees at the beginning and
+Surveys completed by Club M mentees at the beginning and end of the year indicate an increase in confidence regarding